alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 GLOG_v=10 ./bin/bulk_loader -g ${SCHEMA_FILE} -l ${BULK_LOAD_FILE} -d ${TMP_INTERACTIVE_WORKSPACE}/data/modern_graph/indices/
 ```

-Workspace is like the data directory for a database, where the metadata and graph data is placed.
+A workspace is akin to the data directory for a database, housing metadata and graph data.
 Here is an example.

 ```txt
 /tmp/temp_workspace
 ├── data